We love nothing more than a mini-break from Singapore. Here's where we fancy hanging out on a beach with the kiddos...

 Under 3 hours by plane

 Often overlooked by its neighbour, Bali, Lombok also has some amazing, relatively unspoilt scenery awaiting you at the end of a direct flight.
-For the more adventurous amongst you, head towards Mount Rinjani (Indonesia’s second tallest volcano) and trek around the National Park (or climb Rinjani if your kids are teens or have Spiderman-like climbing abilities!) where you will see a ton of flora and fauna including the rare and illusive Ebony Leaf monkey.
+For the more adventurous among you, head towards Mount Rinjani (Indonesia’s second-tallest volcano) and trek around the National Park (or climb Rinjani if your kids are teens or have Spiderman-like climbing abilities!) where you’ll see a ton of flora and fauna including the rare and illusive Ebony Leaf monkey.
 Recover on one of the beautiful beaches around Lombok or take a short boat ride to pure castaway heaven on the Gili Isles.
 Make sure you bring your snorkels!

 Under 3 hours by plane

 This isle needs no introduction but it’s a perennial fave for a family holiday.
 It’s grown with us over the years and we find something new every time we go back.
 When we were sans kids we loved staying around Seminyak.
-Then kids came along and the lack of footpaths for prams, or just moderately safe walking, saw us move along to Petitgenet (no footpaths really but a bit less hectic.
-Petitgenet started charging Seminyak prices and Canggu became the next haven, especially because of it’s proximity to Naughty Nuri’s (that ribs and martini combo is a winner.
+Then kids came along and the lack of footpaths for prams, or just moderately safe walking, saw us move along to Petitegenet (no footpaths really but a bit less hectic.
+Petitegenet started charging Seminyak prices and Canggu became the next haven, especially because of its proximity to Naughty Nuri’s (that ribs and martini combo is a winner.
 And a killer), rice fields and beach.
 Now we prefer heading to Jimbaran Bay because it’s closer to the airport, you can still get decent accom on or near the beach without indecent prices and a lot of our fave Seminyak shops have branches there.
 If we’re lucky enough to go away on our own then it’s up to Ubud.
+And with littlies, we love Nusa Dua.
 For all our tips on the latest and greatest places to stay, eat, shop and chill we’ve got a whole site dedicated to just that: go to Honeycombers Bali.
 For a recommendation on a private villa, check out The Sea Shanty.

 Under 3 hours by plane

-Hello girls weekend (or solo trip!), Hong Kong Sevens or romantic getaway!
+Hello girls’ weekend (or solo trip!), Hong Kong Sevens or romantic getaway!
 But a family holiday in Hong Kong can be loads of fun (especially if you’re not pushing a pram).
 You will score massive points with the kids when you take them to Disneyland, which is just as well because those queues are insane.
 While a stay at The Upper House would be lost on the little people (save that for you and the other half), you can stay on site at Disneyland or The Cosmopolitan Hotel is a good choice for families.
 It has family suites with an Ocean Theme – yes they have an affiliation with Ocean Park.
-Check out our guide to Hong Kong with kids before heading off on your adventures.
+Check out our guide to Hong Kong with kids before heading off on your adventures, and our sister site, Honeycombers Hong Kong.

 Under 2 hours by plane